We compare quotes from all the leading insurers

 Are pre-existing medical conditions excluded?

 Pre-existing medical conditions may be excluded under certain underwriting options in group health insurance.
-Moratorium underwriting excludes conditions experienced in the past 5 years.
+Moratorium underwriting excludes conditions experienced in the past five years.
 Full medical underwriting often excludes pre-existing conditions upfront.
-Medical history disregarded (MHD) underwriting ignores pre-existing conditions entirely, but it's typically available only to larger companies.
+Medical history disregarded (MHD) underwriting ignores pre-existing conditions entirely, but it's typically only available to larger companies.
 The approach to pre-existing conditions varies based on the chosen underwriting method.

-Policy options which impact the cost of group medical insurance
+Policy options that impact the cost of group medical insurance

 Excess